Nazkie21/SCMStarter-QUILAO/README.md

-# Metacrafters
+# Smart Contract Management - ETH-AVAX - Metacrafters

-This project is a simple ATM  interface built with React and Ethereum.
-It allows users to deposit and withdraw Ether (ETH) using their MetaMask wallet.
+This project uses Ethereum and React to create a basic ATM interface.
+With their MetaMask wallet, users can deposit and withdraw Ether (ETH).

 ## Features